VainF/Torch-Pruning/README.md

 ### 3. Low-level pruning functions

-You can also try to prune your model manually with low-level functions.
+Is is also possible to prune your model manually with low-level functions.
+But it would be quite effort-cunsuming since you need to carefully handle the dependency.

 ```python
 tp.prune_conv_out_channels( model.conv1, idxs=[2,6,9] )